lorinkoz/talk-djangoconau20-schemas/slides.md

 -   Change "app to schema" configuration.
 -   Apply migrations of the app.

+--

-.box[This is why we operate at the application level]
+.box[🦉 This is also why we operate at the application level]

 ---